talos/caustic/README.md

   <tr><td>63     <td>16  <td>what do you say after 'movie'?   <td>I say 'download'!
 </table>

 Note that the *source* column links each *find* result back to the *scope* it inherits from.

-### References ###
+### references ###

 ---

-You probably noticed that interior portion of the last fixture was basically copy-and-pasted from the fixture before it.
+You probably noticed that interior portion of the last demo was basically copy-and-pasted from the demo before it.
 Wouldn't it be nice if we could reuse instruction components?

-This [fixture](caustic/blob/master/fixtures/json/reference-google.json) does just that
+This [demo](caustic/blob/master/demos/reference-google.json) does just that

     {
       "load" : "http://www.google.com/search?q={{query}}",